The laws behind council tax, what happens if you don't pay, and our responses to council tax freedom of information (FOI) requests.

 We try to answer all questions about council tax, but we may refuse your request if it:

-- has no a legal basis
+- has no legal basis

 - is asking for an opinion, rather than facts